doubtfire-lms/docs.formatif.io/guides/staff/enrol-manage-students.md

 # Manually Withdraw

-To withdraw a student from the unit in Doubtfire, simply click the green tick box in the "Enrolled" column for the appropriate student:
+To withdraw a student from the unit in Formatif, simply click the green tick box in the "Enrolled" column for the appropriate student:

 ![View students](/guides/enrol-manage-students/view-students.png)